TheVarsity/OpenVarsity/content/posts/2020-09-19-building-varsitys-student-handbook-part-1/index.md

 ## Setting up the search bar

-**Note: to the best of my knowledge elasticlunr does not have typescript type definitions and hence you won't get proper type support on it**
+**Note: to the best of my knowledge elasticlunr does not have typescript type definitions and hence you won’t get proper type support on it.**

-Here I am going to directly show you our search page, as it has the linking and everything built it.
-Feel free to restyle it however you want, this project was using styled-jsx but there is no need for this.
+Here I am going to directly show you our search page, as it has the linking and everything built in.
+Feel free to restyle it however you want.
+This project was using styled-jsx but there is no need for this.

-Similarly, we can also ignore the isMobile and toggle as they are meant to change the styling of the element depending on state changes
+Similarly, we can also ignore the isMobile and toggle as they are meant to change the styling of the element depending on state changes.

 ```jsx
 import { Index } from "elasticlunr";